THE VOLUNTEER ARTILLERY

 Upon creation in 1859, most corps were able to wear uniforms of their own design.
 This often resulted in some bizarre choices.
 Although the basic colour option was dark blue in most corps some adopted various shades of grey.
 Facing colours were commonly scarlet but in some cases, white was used.
 Many corps had black mohair frogging on their tunics.
 Headgear included French style kepis or peaked round caps.
 The 1st Cornish Corps wore blue jerseys and round caps.
 The Argyllshire Corps wore fisherman’s Smocks with Kilmarnock bonnets.
 One corps actually wore naval uniform.
 In 1860, the volunteers were ordered to adopt regular Royal Artillery uniforms with silver lace instead of gold.

 As time progressed, the helmet plates reflected the designations of the various Corps.
 The upper scroll (instead of UBIQUE) usually had the number of the battery, either written or the actual number.
 The lower scroll displayed the county title i.e “Suffolk Artillery Volunteers”.
-By the late nineties, the lower scroll would display the Division
+By the late nineties, the lower scroll would display the Division.

 The Volunteers adopted the 1878 pattern helmet in that year.
 At first it was fitted with a spike, but by 1881 it was replaced by a ball.
 The helmet plate was the standard Royal Artillery one in Silver for officers Initially the general pattern had the same mottoes on the scrolls, i.e. Quo Fas Et Gloria Ducunt on the lower scroll and the Upper scroll omitted the “UBIQUE” and replaced it with a spray of laurel leaves.